 Iconic Names

 Iconic names help build substantial brand equity over time.
-These names create a long-lasting impression in the minds of consumers and make it easier for them to recognize the product.
+These names create a lasting impression in consumers’ minds and make it easier for them to recognize the product.
 For instance, KFC, Apple, and Domino are all iconic names that are easy to remember, have become synonymous with their respective brands, and are instantly recognizable to consumers.

 Founder Or Creator Names